-Regina Ladies Softball Association General Operating Rules as of 25Mar19
+Regina Ladies Softball Association General Operating Rules as of July 7, 2020

-The schedule shall be drawn up by the Scheduler/Tournament Coordinator prior to May 1st of the current year.
+The schedule shall be drawn up by the Scheduler/Tournament Coordinator and distributed to teams a minimum of 10 days prior to the start of the season.

 A. Cost of payment to umpires shall be the responsibility of the Association.
 The amount per game to be set at the spring organizational meeting.